uport-project/veramo-website/docs/guides/cli.md

 ## Basics

-Create an identifier, a credential and learn where everything is stored.
+Create an identifier, a credential, and learn where everything is stored.

 ### Methods